Modern Solutions for Today’s Threats

 By Michelle LaFontaine, Executive Admin

-At Guardian Integrated Security, we understand each business has unique security vulnerabilities and therefore specific security needs.
-Instead of offering clients a ‘one-size- fits-all’ standardized service, we conduct a free on-site Security Threat Assessment by an expert Security Specialist from our team.
+At Guardian Integrated Security, we know every business faces unique vulnerabilities and requires tailored protection.
+That’s why we don’t offer a one-size-fits-all service — we believe in delivering modern solutions that truly work.
+To begin, we provide a free on-site Security Threat Assessment conducted by an expert from our team.

-Our Security Specialists have collectively been in the industry for three decades and use the gained expertise and knowledge to thoroughly assess your property’s security needs.
+With decades of experience, our Security Specialists use their expertise to thoroughly assess your property’s unique security needs.
 Once on-site, they will consider a plethora of variables that all have a significant impact on security, such as:

 • Local crime activity in the surrounding area of where your property is located